o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/_index.md

 To extend Script Canvas even further, you can create your own custom nodes ("nodeables") using the powerful automatic generation capabilities of the [AzAutoGen](/docs/user-guide/engine/autogen) system.

-The ease of use of this visual scripting environment does not come at the cost of performance compared to the more traditional Lua model.
-To improve performance, Script Canvas graphs are translated by the Asset Processor to optimized Lua script.
+The ease of use of this visual scripting environment does _not_ come at the cost of performance when compared to the more traditional Lua model.
+To maintain similar performance, Script Canvas graphs are translated by the Asset Processor to optimized Lua script.

 To use Script Canvas in your O3DE project, you must enable the [Script Canvas](/docs/user-guide/gems/reference/script/script-canvas) Gem and its dependencies.